ginolhac/blog/content/posts/2018-01-27-diy-raspberry-monitored-via-telegram.md

 Despite a functional system, some improvements I'd like to achieve:

-- restrict the bot to one user: see Winston recommendation in comments, seems to work nicely
+- restrict the bot to one user: see **Winston Smith** recommendation in comments, seems to work nicely
 - add gracefull stop for `listen` service
 - I bought a IP camera, and `motion` should work with both.
 Haven't spent enough time configuring it
 - remove pics/videos older than _xx_ days to save space